Translate and Rotate

 3. In the general environment, select an entity type using the guide bar selector.

-4. Select entities to move.
+4. Select entities and click Move.

 • Enter a precise value in the microdialog and press Enter.